spirosvl999/university-assignments/README.md

 The project involves building an NLP-powered terminal chatbot.

-📝 The code and documentation will be added once the thesis is completed and submitted.
+📝 Documentation will be added once the thesis is completed and submitted.

 ---